mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 * **[!UICONTROL Clicks]**: Number of times a content was clicked in an email.

-The **[!UICONTROL Send time optimization]** details the success of your email depending on the sending method: optimized or normal.
+The **[!UICONTROL Email - Send time optimization]** details the success of your email depending on the sending method: optimized or normal.

 * **[!UICONTROL Delivered]**: Number of messages successfully sent, in relation to the total number of sent messages.